Peergos/Peergos/README.md

 The name Peergos comes from the Greek word Πύργος (Pyrgos), which means stronghold or tower, but phonetically spelt with the nice connection to being peer-to-peer.

 There is a single machine demo running at [https://demo.peergos.net](https://demo.peergos.net).
-We would very much appreciate any help, be it code, testing, bugs, or advice.
+We would very much appreciate any help.

-Project aims
+Peergos aims
 ------------
  - To allow individuals to securely and privately store files in a peer to peer network which has no central node and is generally difficult to disrupt or surveil
  - To allow secure sharing of such files with other users of the network without visible meta-data (who shares with who)